grv07/grv07.github.io/index.md

 ### **Awards and Achievement**
 >
-- Got the Appreciation for the Quality work in the current organization (GlobalLogic India).
+- Got Appreciation for the Quality work in the current organization (GlobalLogic India).
-- Got individual excellence award for year (2018-2019).
+- Got individual excellence award for the year (2018-2019).
-- Got two quarter awards and bonus for performance.
+- Got two awards and a bonus for performance.

 ### **Projects**